The Highway Code: Essential Changes You Need to Know from January 2022

 What does this mean for larger vehicles?

-This new rule places more responsibility on the truck/bus drivers as our vehicles can do the greatest harm and so, we have the greatest responsibility to reduce the danger or threat our vehicles may pose to other road users.
+The new rule places more responsibility on truck and bus drivers.
+Our vehicles are capable of causing the greatest harm, so it is our greatest responsibility to minimise the danger they may pose to other road users.

 2. People crossing the road at junctions